10 August 2018

 The Making of Europe: The Long 20th Century

 The course is open to all students from different fields of study with an interest in culture, society and politics.
-The course requires a minimum language proficiency of B2 in English.
-A general background in the social sciences may help, but no specific expertise is required.
+Further, the course requires a minimum language proficiency of B2 in English.

 At the end of this course, students should be able to:

 • Describe and evaluate different theories and conceptualisations of the historic development of Europe, with specific attention for Germany

 • Show an understanding of various historic monuments and their relation to historic developments

 • Demonstrate an understanding of political, socio-economic and cultural aspects of the European developments